-Flat stems of feathery, blue-green foliage and ornamental bark combine to make Leyland cypress an appealing choice for medium to large landscapes.
-Leyland cypress trees grow three feet or more per year, making it an excellent choice for a quick specimen or lawn tree, or a privacy hedge.
+Flat stems of feathery, blue-green foliage and ornamental combine to make Leyland cypress an appealing choice for medium to large landscapes.
+Leyland cypress trees grow 3 feet (1 m.) or more per year, making it an excellent choice for a quick specimen, lawn tree, or a privacy hedge.
 Information about Leyland cypress will help with growing healthy trees.

 Information About Leyland Cypress